gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    provides privacy for the actual user message, the other three information fields are not confidentiality protected.
 They are sent as clear text, because they are part of the SCTP DATA chunk header.

-   It is RECOMMENDED that DTLS/SCTP is used with certificate based authentication in DTLS 1.3 {{I-D.ietf-tls-dtls13}} to provide identity protection.

    It is RECOMMENDED that DTLS/SCTP is used with certificate based authentication in DTLS 1.3 {{I-D.ietf-tls-dtls13}} to provide